AstraLuma/qwertyuiop.ninja/_drafts/emojis-on-linux.md

 into the standard Xsession startup.
 Install UniEmoji, restart, and bam!
 So far, dmenu and Sublime don't seem to use ibus at all (dmenu is no surprise, Sublime is a disappointment), and Smuxi had odd issues with it.

 Smuxi would allow the UniEmoji input dialog to pop open, but hitting enter to actually insert the text fails.
+The root cause is that Smuxi swallows the key press event, which is what UniEmoji is listening for.

 (TODO: How this got fixed.)